liormotola/HW1_094295/readme.md

   * `data_exploration.py` - this holds the code of all data exploration we performed over the train data.To use it you should send it a csv holding all data merged together.
 To create such csv you can use the `create_data` function in  `preprocess.py`.
   * `preprocess.py` - preprocessing of the data.
   * **Model files** = [`Xgboost_model.py`, `random_forest_model.py`, `Adaboost_model.py`] - For each model there is a seperate python file containing all of the model's process - training, testing, hyperparameter tuning, and post analysis.<br> In the post analysis part we left only the code we eventually used and not all of our experiments.
+This code assumes training data is in a directory data/train .
   * `utils.py` - util functions used in all models.
   * All of the trained models which achieved best results - `adaboost_final_model.pkl` , `rf_final_model.pkl`, `xgboost_final_model.json`